-The non-franchised public bus services provided by the Group include: (i) cross-boundary transport between Mainland China and Hong Kong and (ii) local transport in Hong Kong, which comprises scheduled service (mainly student, employee, resident) and non-scheduled service (mainly tour and contract hire).
+The non-franchised bus services provided by the Group include: (i) cross-boundary transport between Hong Kong and Mainland China and (ii) local transport in Hong Kong, which comprises scheduled service (mainly to student, employee and resident) and non-scheduled service (mainly to tour and contract hire).
 The Group continues to be the largest non-franchised public bus operator in Hong Kong in terms of the size of bus fleet.
 The non-franchised bus services continue to be the core business of the Group.